quilime/evm-nft-contract-boilerplate/README.md

-The front-end client example is built as a single html file with an accompanying js file.
+Front-end client example is built as a single html file with an accompanying js file.

 VSCode is the intended IDE for this project, as it has some convenient plugins to aid development, but is not required.
 You can use the IDE of your choice.